yury-yarmishyn/SS_Project_backend/README.md

-# SS Space Shooter – Backend
+# Space Shooter – Backend

 ## 🎮 About the Game

-**SS Space Shooter** is an exciting top-down space shooter where players pilot a combat spaceship in a confined arena, battling waves of hostile aliens and striving to survive as long as possible.
+**Space Shooter** is a top-down shooter game where players pilot a combat spaceship in a confined arena, battling waves of hostile aliens and striving to survive as long as possible.

 ### 🎯 Rules and Objectives